mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

 {% capture content %}

 ### Combination: Personal and technical data.
-The add-on is requesting both types of data collection.
-Please ensure the choices are separate, but both choices are on one consent page.
+The add-on requests both types of data collection.
+Please ensure the choices are separate, but both are on one consent page.

   ![Mockup of a prompt that could be used when extension requires consent for processing personal and technical data.](/assets/img/documentation/develop/privacy_prompt_mockup_combined.png)